-Diverticula are small, bulging pouches that develop in the wall of the colon.
-These small pouches usually develop in people over the age of 50, and for most individuals, they do not cause a problem.
-If the diverticula become infected or inflamed, it develops into diverticulitis, which causes symptoms ranging from pain, fever, and nausea to life-threatening infection.
+Diverticula are small, bulging pouches that form in the wall of the colon.
+They usually develop in people over the age of 50, and for most individuals, they do not cause a problem.
+However, if the diverticula become infected or inflamed, you may develop diverticulitis, which causes symptoms ranging from pain, fever, and nausea, to life-threatening infection.

 Surgery for Diverticulitis

-Sometimes the bowel may be too infected to rejoin the healthy tissue.
-In this case, your surgeon may recommend a bowel resection with a temporary colostomy procedure, which allows the infection in the bowel and rectum to heal.
-The colostomy is created when your surgeon makes an opening in the abdominal wall.
-The colon is brought through the opening and is connected to a bag.
-Waste passes through the colon and into the bag outside the body.
-A colostomy can usually be reversed after several weeks of healing and recovery.
+- Bowel resection with temporary colostomy: If the bowel is too infected for the healthy tissue to be rejoined, your surgeon may perform a colostomy, which involves making an opening in the abdominal wall.
+The colon is brought through the opening and connected to a bag outside the body so that waste passes through the colon and into the bag.
+This approach allows the infection in the bowel and rectum to heal.
+A colostomy can usually be reversed after several weeks of recovery.